2 More UN Peacekeepers Injured as Israel Fires at Hezbollah in the Area

 The U.N.
 Interim Force in Lebanon (UNIFIL) has warned of “very serious risks” for its mission after explosions wounded two peacekeepers near the Lebanon–Israel border, the second such incident in two days.

-The airstrikes were followed by a ground operation involving thousands of Israeli troops in the area just along the border, where they have been dismantling the launch pads that Hezbollah has used to fire rocket-propelled grenades and anti-tank missiles into Israeli towns, as well as infrastructure the Israel Defense Forces (IDF) said would allow for an invasion similar to the one by Hamas on Oct.
+The airstrikes were followed by a ground operation involving thousands of Israeli troops in the area just along the border, where they have been dismantling the launch pads that Hezbollah has used to fire rocket-propelled grenades and anti-tank missiles into Israeli towns, as well as infrastructure that the Israel Defense Forces (IDF) said would allow for an invasion similar to the one conducted by the Hamas terrorist group on Oct.
 7, 2023.

 On the morning of Oct.
-11, UNIFIL said on X that its headquarters in Naqura was “affected by explosions for the second time in the last 48 hours,” adding that two peacekeepers were injured in explosions near an observation tower and are receiving medical treatment.
+11, UNIFIL said on social media platform X that its headquarters in Naqura, Lebanon, was “affected by explosions for the second time in the last 48 hours,” adding that two peacekeepers were injured in explosions near an observation tower and are receiving medical treatment.

-In a separate incident, UNIFIL reported that an Israeli bulldozer knocked over barriers at a U.N. post in Labbouneh near the Blue Line—a U.N.-mapped line that separates Lebanon from Israel and the Golan Heights—and that Israeli tanks also advanced toward that position.
+In a separate incident, UNIFIL reported that an Israeli bulldozer knocked over barriers at a U.N. post in Labbouneh, Lebanon, near the Blue Line—a U.N.-mapped line that separates Lebanon from Israel and the Golan Heights—and that Israeli tanks also advanced toward that position.

 Earlier on Oct.
 10, UNIFIL said an Israeli tank fired at a watchtower at the mission’s Naqura headquarters, causing two peacekeepers to fall and sustain injuries.

-“These incidents put again U.N. peacekeepers, who are serving in south Lebanon at the request of the Security Council under resolution 1701, at very serious risks,” it said.
+“These incidents put again U.N. peacekeepers, who are serving in south Lebanon at the request of the Security Council under resolution 1701, at very serious risks,” it stated.

 The resolution, passed by the U.N.
 Security Council in 2006, calls for a permanent cease-fire between Israel and Hezbollah and prohibits all parties from crossing the Blue Line.